 The SFDR came into effect in March 2021.
 Since then, financial market participants and financial advisors have been expected to disclose the following:

-Since March 2021, the following disclosure are required at financial product level:
+The following disclosure are required at financial product level:

 It's important to meet SFDR requirements to not risk any non-compliance penalties!

 Our SFDR Compliance feature streamlines the data collection and analysis process to help you comply with the regulation.
-You can reduce the time and effort required to comply with SFDR, minimise regulatory risks, and enhance your reputation as a sustainable business.
+You can reduce the time and effort required to comply with SFDR, minimise regulatory risks, and enhance your reputation as a sustainable firm.
 Let us help you take the hassle out of SFDR compliance, try our tool today!

 Beginning January 2023, SFDR will be mandatory.
 You have until December 31, 2022 to comply.